-Remuneration linked to the sustainability index achievement rate = amount equivalent to one-third of the Standard Stock Remuneration Amount by Position \times vesting rate (achievement rate of the SBT-based emission reduction target under the medium-term management plan) (3)
+Remuneration linked to the sustainability index achievement rate = amount equivalent to two-thirds of the Standard Stock Remuneration Amount by Position × vesting rate

-- 1 The emission reduction target for the Initial Coverage Period has been set at -21.7% compared to the Company's figures in FY 2017. - 2 "SBT" refers to the emission reduction targets set by companies and to be achieved in five to fifteen years in consistency with the level required by the Paris Agreement that was adopted at the 21st Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) and took effect in 2016 (which sets a goal of limiting global temperature increase to well below 2°C above pre-industrial levels and pursuing efforts to limit the increase to 1.5°C). - 3 The vesting rate range will be from 0% (lower limit) to 100% (upper limit).
+(achievement rate of the SBT-based emission reduction target under the medium-term management plan) (3)

-(ii) The stock remuneration amount to be vested in each subject Director will be determined by the Board of Directors after the end of the subject period by calculating the cumulative amount of stock remuneration during the subject period based on the actual value of each evaluation index, taking into account the views of the Nomination and Remuneration Advisory Committee.
+- 1 The greenhouse gas emission reduction target (Scope 1 and 2) for the Coverage Period has been set at -31.4% compared to the Company's figures in FY 2021. - 2 "SBT" refers to the emission reduction targets set by companies and to be achieved in five to fifteen years in consistency with the level required by the Paris Agreement that was adopted at the 21st Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) and took effect in 2016 (which sets a goal of limiting global temperature increase to well below 2°C above pre-industrial levels and pursuing efforts to limit the increase to 1.5°C). - 3 The vesting rate range will be from 0% (lower limit) to 100% (upper limit). - (ii) The stock remuneration amount to be vested in each subject Director will be determined by the Board of Directors after the end of the subject period by calculating the cumulative amount of stock remuneration during the subject period based on the actual value of each evaluation index, taking into account the views of the Nomination and Remuneration Advisory Committee.